 How To Boot Windows 10 Into Safe Mode

-4. So you’ve now boot into Advanced Recovery Options.
-Click on Startup Settings entry here:
+2. After you boot into Advanced Recovery Options, click on Startup Settings entry here:

 In this way, you have finally arrived into Safe Mode: